- You are here:

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-About one-third of the 340 species recorded in the park are migratory.
-This includes a good number of waders, attracted to the big body of water in Bwabwata pan, which fills in the Wet season (November to April).
+About one-third of the roughly 450 species recorded in Bwabwata National Park are migratory.
+This includes a good number of waders that are drawn to the large body of water in Bwabwata pan, which fills during the Wet season (November to April).
 The pan is an important breeding ground for lesser and greater flamingos.
-The park is excellent for seeing birds of prey, there are up to 35 species – including many hawks, vultures, eagles and falcons.
+The park is excellent for seeing birds of prey, with nearly 40 species, including many hawks, vultures, eagles and falcons.
 Migratory birds are present from November to April.

 Birding Rating